 Project Management: includes agency-sponsored project administration, operational support and energy scheduling in the MISO market.

 Markedly different from an “all in” full requirements agency, utilities in a project agency belong as either full or partial requirements members and are not obligated to participate in projects.
 Members receive power supply planning and transmission support services as part of their membership dues.
 They also receive preference rights in the CMPAS “wholesale buying club” where they can procure both power supply and/or support services by executing separate contracts specified for their individual needs.
-Affiliates can also choose what they want and pay for what they need from power supply planning, MISO energy scheduling and tranmission tariff recovery, and other support services.
+Affiliates can also choose what they want and pay for what they need from power supply planning, MISO energy scheduling and transmission tariff recovery, and other support services.

 CMPAS Benefits For Municipal Utilities

-CMPAS shares costs for professional expertise, project development and administration among utilities who subscribe to specific services.
+CMPAS shares costs for professional expertise, project development, and administration among utilities who subscribe to specific services.

-Utilities meet their individual needs from a combination of local self-supplied resources; third-party supplied contracts; and agency aggregated generation projects.
+Utilities meet their individual needs from a combination of local self-supplied resources; third-party supplied contracts; agency aggregated generation projects.

 CMPAS provides individualized resource planning, due diligence, and quantitative and comparative risk analysis of generation and transmission alternatives from the specialized expertise of CMPAS staff.
 Keeping informed of the ever-evolving power industry also requires support in the following areas:

-Legislative and Regulatory – Participation on policy-making and advocacy groups such as: Minnesota Municipal Utilities Association (MMUA), Midwest Municipal Transmission Group (MMTG) and the Transmission Access Policy Study Group (TAPS).
+Legislative and Regulatory – Participation on policy-making and advocacy groups such as Minnesota Municipal Utilities Association (MMUA), Midwest Municipal Transmission Group (MMTG) and the Transmission Access Policy Study Group (TAPS).

-Government Compliance – Assistance meeting compliance obligations such as state renewable energy, conservation mandates and MISO reserve requirements.
+Government Compliance – Assistance meeting compliance obligations such as state renewable energy, conservation mandates, and MISO reserve requirements.

-Industry Trade Associations - Representation in the MISO Transmission Owners Group, Load Serving Entities (LSE) Coalition and others.
+Industry Trade Associations - Representation in the MISO Transmission Owners Group, Load Serving Entities (LSE) Coalition, and others.